Registrations for Disputation: Tuesday: 10 - 11

 - the completed and signed Course assessment for Doctorates (Leistungsnachweis);

-- a list of suggested examiners, generally, only "habilitierte" - the official list of potential examiners ("GAUSS members") can be found at the GAUSS portal here;
+- a list of suggested examiners, generally, only "habilitierte" - the official list of potential examiners ("GAUSS supervisors") can be found at the GAUSS portal here;

 - the proof of proper enrolment;